-Much of the effect of the syndicate's exposure to operational risks is reflected in the various other risk headings above and is mitigated and managed through the exercise of controls and management actions described above.
-Additional exposures are in relation to business continuity or disruptions leading to delays in fulfilling obligations or additional unexpected operational costs to the business, i.e. the risk that the ability of the syndicate to fulfil its obligations will be affected by events not reflected under other headings.
+Operational risk arises from human error, failure in processes (including fraud) and/ or systems and from external events impacting the business.
+Much of the effect of the Syndicate's exposure to operational risks is reflected in the various other risk headings above and is mitigated and managed through the exercise of controls and management actions described above.
+Additional exposures include business continuity or disruptions, in particular relating to IT systems and data availability, leading to delays in fulfilling obligations or additional unexpected operational costs to the business, i.e. the risk that the ability of the Syndicate to fulfil its obligations will be affected by events not reflected under other headings.
 For example, the possible impact from the Russia/Ukraine conflict (i.e. changes to sanctions or increased cyber threats), terrorist activity, and in the management of relationships and arrangements with staff and external parties.